raychorn/microservices-framework_light/aws/README.md

 ## Getting Started

-Not gonna work in Windows via "git bash"
+Not gonna work in Windows via "git bash".

+### Terraform Support

+The Terraform Automation builds the main.tf file which you can use to do a "terraform apply" to repeat the deployment however every time the terraform automation runs it will rebuild and reapply the main.tf file.
+(See the script named "./scripts/terraform-cli-installer.sh" to install the terraform command line which is done automatically when you run the terraform automation.)

 ### Prerequisites